smherwig/phoenix-librpc/README.md

 exitless
 --------

-Make sure that `rpcbenchserver.conf` and `rpcbenchclient.conf` both have the directive `THREADS 1 exitless`, rather than `THREADS 1`.
+Ensure that `rpcbenchserver.conf` and `rpcbenchclient.conf` both have the directive `THREADS 1 exitless`, rather than `THREADS 1`.
 Repeat as before for SGX.